davatorium/rofi/doc/rofi.1.markdown

 ## NAME

-**rofi** - A window switcher,  application launcher, ssh dialog and dmenu replacement
+**rofi** - A window switcher, application launcher, ssh dialog, dmenu replacement and more

 ## SYNOPSIS